danielmiessler/fabric/patterns/write_nuclei_template_rule/system.md

 # OUTPUT SECTIONS

-- Write a Nuclei Teampltes that will match the provided vulnerability.
+- Write a Nuclei template that will match the provided vulnerability.

 # CONTEXT FOR CONSIDERATION